tomstorey/c1600re/README.md

     </tbody>
 </table>

-### Interrupt Control Register
+### Interrupt Control Registers
-This register is so named because it appears to control which interrupts for external peripherals are enabled or disabled, controlling whether they are propagated to the CPU.
+There are two registers which allow interrupts from external sources to the CPU to be propagated to the CPU.
+Two external interrupt sources have been identified, one from the WIC slot and one from (in my case) the on-board ISDN controller.

-My router has an on-board ISDN controller, and along with the WIC slot, both of these peripherals will generate an interrupt at IRQ4 if enabled.
+Both of these peripherals will cause an interrupt at IRQ4.

-Two bits were identified that individually control interrupt propagation for the ISDN controller and WIC, allowing which ever interrupts are required to be enabled.
-The register itself forms a mask which enables or disables these interrupts.

-This register is write-only and its value cannot be read back.
+The first register provides a means to enable or disable interrupts from these two sources, and is a write-only register.
+It looks to operate somewhat like a mask, with a high bit presumably preventing external active low signals from being recognised.

 **Interrupt Control Register 0x0D080004**
 <table>